|Date||Cabin||Fares from (pp)|

 Nights are always a buzz with activity, and it's up to you to choose your pleasure - from live theatre and the big screen, to plush lounges, swanky casinos and dance clubs.

-It's your last couple of days on board... time to top up that tan, buy those last minute mementoes, or perhaps book your next cruise on board in order to receive some excellent benefits.
+It's your last full few days on board... time to top up that tan, buy those last minute mementoes, or perhaps book your next cruise on board in order to receive some excellent benefits.

-Terms & Conditions: Promotional details, fares and itineraries were correct at time of publish (05 September 2017) but can be changed/withdrawn at any time without notice.
+Terms & Conditions: Promotional details, fares and itineraries were correct at time of publish (7th February 2018) but can be changed/withdrawn at any time without notice.
 All offers are applicable to new bookings only.
 Please call for live fares and availability.
-Itinerary on 8th March departure operates in reverse and Hakata, Japan is replaced for Nagasaki, Japan.
-22nd February 2018 Ref: TCV29827, 08 March 2018 Ref: TCV29828.
 E&OE